lfeigen/weblogic-remote-console/documentation/content/en/latest/administration-server/deploying-applications/_index.md

 ## Supported Deployment Units {#SECTION_JCN_YYR_FCC}

-A deployment unit refers to a Java EE application (an enterprise application or Web application) or a standalone Java EE module (such as an EJB or resource adapter) that has been organized according to the Java EE specification and can be deployed to WebLogic Server.
+A deployment unit refers to a Jakarta EE application \(an enterprise application or Web application\) or a standalone Jakarta EE module \(such as an EJB or resource adapter\) that has been organized according to the Jakarta EE specification and can be deployed to WebLogic Server.

 The following deployment units are supported: